aao-oban/Tadmin/README.md

 ## How to install Tadmin on your server?

 - **STEP 1** Get a copy of the Tadmin v1.7 [Here](https://pages.github.com/)
+- **STEP 2** unzip the file to extract its content
-- **STEP 2** Copy the files tadmin.u, tadmin.ini, tadmin_coop_list.lst, tadmin_pvp_list.lst to the system folder of your server
+- **STEP 3** Copy the files Tadmin.u, Tadmin.ini to the system folder of your server
-- **STEP 3** Stop your server and start it adding the parameter ?Mutator=Tadmin.Tadmin as shown in the following example
+- **STEP 4** Stop your server and start it adding the parameter ?Mutator=Tadmin.Tadmin as shown in the following example

 EXAMPLE:

 	Server.exe LAN Bridge.aao?Mutator=Tadmin.Tadmin log=server.log ini=server.ini

-**Note: tadmin_coop_list.lst and tadmin_pvp_list.lst are files that contain the list of pvp and coop maps. if you want to add maps to this lists you can edit them with a text editor taking care to respect the format.**
+**Note: If you want the Tadmin map change function to be fully functional you must generate the files "tadmin_coop_list.lst" and "tadmin_pvp_list.lst" and copy those files to the System folder of your server.
+Below you can see the methods to create the lists for the Tadmin**

 Any questions you can write to my email oban.bere@gmail.com

 ## How to generate the PVP and COOP maps lists for Tadmin mutator

+There are two methods for creating the lists. the automatic method using a tool and the manual method.

+###### Automatic method

 For this we are going to use a list generator tool that you can download [Here](https://github.com/aao-oban/Tadmin/raw/main/maplistg.7z)